PHorg Logo

 1939

-Picture postcard promoting the Palace Hotel as a convenient place to stay for visitors to the
+Picture postcard promoting The Palace Hotel as a convenient place to stay for visitors to the

 1939 Golden Gate International Exposition on Treasure Island in San Francisco Bay.